open-mmlab/mmpose/docs/en/user_guides/inference.md

 ## Inferencer: a Unified Inference Interface

-MMPose offers a comprehensive API for inference, known as `MMPoseInferencer`.
+MMPose offers a comprehensive API for inference, known as [MMPoseInferencer](https://github.com/open-mmlab/mmpose/blob/dev-1.x/mmpose/apis/inferencers/mmpose_inferencer.py#L24).
 This API enables users to perform inference on both images and videos using all the models supported by MMPose.
 Furthermore, the API provides automatic visualization of inference results and allows for the convenient saving of predictions.

 ### Basic Usage

-The `MMPoseInferencer` can be used in any Python program to perform pose estimation.
+The [MMPoseInferencer](https://github.com/open-mmlab/mmpose/blob/dev-1.x/mmpose/apis/inferencers/mmpose_inferencer.py#L24) can be used in any Python program to perform pose estimation.
 Below is an example of inference on a given image using the pre-trained human pose estimator within the Python shell.

 ```python
 from mmpose.apis import MMPoseInferencer